TobikoData/sqlmesh/docs/reference/model_configuration.md

 The SQLMesh project-level `model_defaults` key supports all options in the [general model properties](#general-model-properties) table above except for `depends_on`.

+#### Default Schema / Catalog
+SQLMesh requires all model names and references to have the same level of nesting.
+For example if you decide to use catalog, all model names and references must use the fully qualified name a.b.c (catalog.schema.table).

+You can set schema and catalog in model_defaults if you want some models to not be fully qualified.

 ## Model kind properties

 Configuration options for kind-specific SQLMesh model properties.
 Learn more about model kinds at the [model kind concepts page](../concepts/models/model_kinds.md).